mfornace/nuclear-score-maximization/README.md

 This repository contains the production code used for *Column and row subset selection using nuclear scores: algorithms and theory for Nystrom approximation, CUR decomposition, and graph Laplacian reduction* by Mark Fornace and Michael Lindsey (arXiv, 2024).

-The presented code is in the form of header-only C++17 code.
+The presented code is in the form of a header-only C++17 library.

 CMake may be used to build a test library or to provide an interface to your own codes.
 If CMake is used:
 - You may add `-DNSM_RCHOL=OFF` to your `cmake` command to disable incorporation of the rchol factorization library